beyond-repair/ware-constant-phenomenology/ware-constant-phenomenology.md

 ## 3. Weak-Field Limit and Acceleration

-In the non-relativistic weak-field regime, the geodesic equation recovers the acceleration law derived from the Proca action:
+In the non-relativistic weak-field regime, the geodesic equation recovers the acceleration law derived from the Proca action (see PROVISIONAL_DERIVATIONS.tex):

 \[
 \mathbf{a}_{\rm total} = -\frac{GM}{r^2}\hat{\mathbf{r}} + W \frac{GM}{r_0 r} \hat{\mathbf{r}}.